 On January 28, 1961, His Excellency, the Most Reverend Joseph McShea, was appointed first bishop of the Diocese of Allentown by His Holiness Pope John XXIII.
 This new diocese was composed of the five northern counties (Berks, Carbon, Lehigh, Northampton, and Schuylkill) of the Archdiocese of Philadelphia.
 At the request of the new bishop, the Oblates of Saint Francis de Sales agreed to assume the responsibility for establishing a Catholic, liberal arts college in the Lehigh Valley.

 Planning for the new college began in April, 1962; and the charter for Allentown College of St. Francis de Sales, with full power to award the Bachelor of Arts and Bachelor of Science degrees, was granted by the Commonwealth of Pennsylvania on May 27, 1964.
 Classes began for first-year students in September of 1965.
 Allentown College was fully accredited by the Middle States Association of Colleges and Schools during the 1969- 1970 academic year.
 In September 1970, the College became a coeducational institution.
 Adult Studies, the College’s undergraduate evening program for working adults, was established in the fall of 1977.
 In 1984, the College began offering graduate programs with the Master of Science in Nursing (MSN) degree.
-Other graduate programs include: Master of Science in Management of Information Systems (MSIS) in 1988, Master of Education (M.Ed.) in 1989, Master of Business Administration (MBA) in 1991, Master of Science in Physician Assistant Studies (MSPAS) in 1995, and a Master of Arts in Criminal Justice (MACJ) in 2005.
-The University recently launched two doctoral programs: the Doctor of Nursing Practice (DNP) in 2012 and the Doctor of Physical Therapy (DPT) in 2014.
-In 2018 an MFA in Creative Writing and Publishing was introduced.
+Other graduate programs include: Master of Science in Information Systems (MSIS) in 1988, Master of Education (M.Ed.) in 1989, Master of Business Administration (MBA) in 1991, Master of Science in Physician Assistant Studies (MSPAS) in 1995, Master of Arts in Criminal Justice (MACJ) in 2005, Master of Fine Arts (MFA) in Creative Writing and Publishing in 2018 and Master of Science (MS) in Speech-Language Pathology, Master of Science (MS) in Homeland Security and Master of Sceince (MS) in Business Analytics were introduced in 2022.
+The University launched two doctoral programs: the Doctor of Nursing Practice (DNP) in 2012 and the Doctor of Physical Therapy (DPT) in 2014.

 Planning for the transition from college to university status began in 1998 with a regular evaluation visit by the Middle States Association of Colleges and Universities.
 Formal application to become DeSales University was presented to the secretary of education of the Commonwealth of Pennsylvania during the summer of 1999.
 The secretary appointed an evaluation team which visited the campus in October of 1999.
 With receipt of their positive report, the full faculty of the institution voted unanimously to become DeSales University on January 19, 2000.
 The Commonwealth of Pennsylvania gave final approval on March 1, 2000.
 The Board of Trustees of Allentown College of St. Francis de Sales voted to become DeSales University on April 13, 2000.
 The formal date for the name and status changes was established as January 1, 2001.